MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbServerConfiguration.md

 ### -RestrictNamedpipeAccessViaQuic

 Specifies that named pipes are allowed when using SMB over QUIC.
-A value of $TRUE prevents use of named pipes and is the default.
+A value of `$true` prevents use of named pipes and is the default.

 ```yaml